Skip to main content

 Overview

-• Get editing permission and start editing
+• Obtain editing permissions and start editing

-• Release editing permission
+• Revoke editing permissions

-• Get the latest from the repository
+• Retrieve the latest version from the repository

-• Cancel and revert changes
+• Undo changes and revert

 • Commit changes and update the repository